calliope-edu/Calliope-Android-App/README.md

 # Calliope-Android-App

-This is a android app to flash scriptes on the calliope mini with your android device.
+This is a android app to flash scripts on the calliope mini with your android device.

 It supports direct upload from the calliope MakeCode editor as well as from the Nepo editor.